-With the global COVID-19 pandemic continuing throughout 2021, the Company is following, and plans to continue to follow, recommendations from federal, state and local governments regarding workplace policies, practices and procedures.
-In response to the direction from state and local governmental authorities, the Company has restricted access to its facility to those individuals who must perform critical research and laboratory support activities that must be completed on site, limited the number of such people that can be present at its facility at any one time and required that certain employees work remotely if possible.
+With the global COVID-19 pandemic continuing through the first quarter of 2022, the Company is following, and plans to continue to follow, recommendations from federal, state and local governments regarding workplace policies, practices and procedures.
+To provide a safe work environment for its employees, the Company has implemented various measures to promote for social distancing, encourage employees to work remotely when possible, increase sanitization of its facilities and provide personal protective equipment for its employees.
 The Company expects to continue incurring additional costs to ensure it adheres to the guidelines instituted by the federal, state and local governments and to provide a safe working environment to its onsite employees.